k4rtik/uchicago-poster/README.md

 ## FAQ

-See the [FAQ] in the Wiki for answers to frequently asked questions such as how to add an institution logo to the poster.
+See the [FAQ] in the gemini's wiki for answers to frequently asked questions.

 ## Design goals